 Lori proudly talks about her dad, who she says “is in the shop by 3:30 each morning to bake the bread for the store.
-He makes loaves, buns, and freshly grinds meat everyday.
-My mom loves working at the front of the store and chatting with the customers.
+He makes loaves, buns, and freshly grinds meat every day.
+My mom loves working at the front of the store and chatting with customers.

 City Meat Market retails many in-store, freshly made products, including lasagna, fresh tomato sauce, fresh pasta, their own sausages, meat pies, chili, and chicken stock.
 Their popular in-store made desserts like tie plates, tiramisu, pies, and genettis are a favourite with many customers.
 They also make grab-and-go sandwiches for the lunch crowd.

 While they are known for their meat, City Meat Market provides so much more.
 Even though it’s small in size compared to the big box stores, it’s a fully stocked store with fresh vegetables, fruits, dairy, and grocery staples too.

 Best of all, Lori told me that they have built excellent relationships with area producers and farmers.
 “We source locally, including fresh and smoked fish from Agawa Fishery, eggs, poultry, and produce from Desbarats Country Produce, meat from Penokean Hill Farms.
 Over 90% of our fresh produce will be local during the season.
 Local for us is from Algoma.”
 On the shelves are St. Joseph Island Coffee, honey from Country Way Farms in Bruce Mines, dairy products from Lock City Dairy, as well as Superior Maple and Thompson Maple products.